Automattic/vip-go-compatibility-scanner/README.md

 ```

 The first line should always specify columns.
 You can specify as many repositories and emails as needed.

+This script also supports the `--dry-run` parameter; this will output tickets created.

 ## Usage for multiple repositories